ISISComputingGroup/ibex_developers_manual/testing/System-Testing-with-RCPTT.md

 Finally, under 'All_Tests' choose 'Add Test Case' from the buttons on the right and add the newly created test.
 Add more tests here to run them one by one.

+## Useful Concepts
+* Procedures: this is RCPTT's equivalent of functions.
+A procedure is a named block of code, which can receive arguments and therefore is useful for code reuse.
+See RCPTT documentation for details.
+* Contexts: RCPTT has the concept of test contexts, an artefact that can be loaded/executed before a test case, which can be used for test setup.
+There are a few different types of contexts, each targeted to a specific type of action, like setting up the workspace or copying files into directories outside of the workspace.
+Contexts can also contain ECL code, and so can contain sequences of commands to be executed on the UI before the actual test.
+Contexts containing ECL code can be used to simply group a number of related procedures, so the procedures are available for all tests using that context (this is equivalent to importing a module in Python).
+See RCPTT documentation for details.

+Note that we started writing contexts containing procedures that could be useful in a number of tests:
+* The `InstrumentStatusProcedures` context contains procedures related to switching/asserting the current status of the instrument
+* The `SwitchToViewProcedures` context contains procedures for switching perspective

 ## Warnings and Gotchas

 * Add wait XXXX when the GUI will be reading/writing to PVs and may take some time to respond
-* The perspective switcher buttons do not get recorded properly, to manually switch just do e.g. `get-label "Log Plotter" | click`
+* The perspective switcher buttons do not get recorded properly, to manually switch just do e.g. `get-label "Log Plotter" | click`.
+Note that we started writing procedures for these actions in the `SwitchToViewProcedures" context, to maximise code reuse.

 ## Running tests automatically